-Set up federation with unsigned/unencrypted assertions
+Set up federation with unsigned/unencrypted assertions with the SamlFederationHandler

 For examples of the federation configuration files, refer to Example fedlet files.
 To set up multiple SPs, work through this section, and then SAML 2.0 and multiple applications.

 1. Set up the network: